Our house elevation project is almost complete. The next step is the exterior painting aspect. What do you need to know?

 As with any natural wood product, there is always going to be some variation in the color tone of the shingles.
 For a more homogenous look, shingles can be painted.

-5. WATCH THE WEATHER: The exterior of your house will need to be dry before the paint can be applied AND after the house had been painted the weather will ideally stay dry for at least a few days.
+The exterior of your house will need to be dry before the paint can be applied.
+After the house had been painted the weather will ideally stay dry for at least a few days.
 If Mother Nature is taking requests, ask for sunny skies with no wind.

 CEDAR SHINGLES: We opted not to paint the shingles.
 Over the next few years, the older shingles and the newer shingles will blend in tone.
 We left the shingles bare to allow for color change.
 We spruced-up the front door and the garage door, starting with a power wash and followed up with a stain to enhance the wood.